leapfrogtechnology/coding-guidelines/docs/java/packages.md

     - Special characters are not allowed while naming packages, only alphanumeric.
     - Avoid reserve keywords

 Subsequent components of the package name vary according to an organization's own internal naming conventions.
-Such conventions might specify on technical aspect or a feature aspect e.g employee, leave, department, project etc :
+Such conventions might specify on technical aspect or a feature aspect e.g employee, leave, department, project etc:

    #### packaging by feature

     - com.projectname.employee